Chart Color Schemes

 Bulahdelah - Stroud faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 13.6%, significantly lower than the NSW average of 32.2%.
 This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most prevalent at 9.8%, followed by postgraduate qualifications (2.4%) and graduate diplomas (1.4%).
-Trade and technical skills are prominent, with 43.2% of residents aged 15+ holding vocational credentials - advanced diplomas (10.0%) and certificates (33.2%).
+Bachelor degrees are most common at 9.8%, followed by postgraduate qualifications (2.4%) and graduate diplomas (1.4%).
+Trade and technical skills are prominent, with 43.2% of residents aged 15+ holding vocational credentials – advanced diplomas (10.0%) and certificates (33.2%).

 Frequently Asked Questions - Education